pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-class.md

 ###

-1.en.
-Create a new class and give it a new name that corresponds to the purpose of the coded type.
-Here we will call it <i>type class</i>.
+1. Create a new class and give it a new name that corresponds to the purpose of the coded type.
+Here we will call it *type class* .

-2.en.
-Copy the field containing type code to the <i>type class</i> and make it private.
+2. Copy the field containing type code to the *type class*  and make it private.
 Then create a getter for the field.
 A value will be set for this field only from the constructor.

-3.en.
-For each value of the coded type, create a static method in the <i>type class</I>.
+3. For each value of the coded type, create a static method in the *type class* .

-4.en.
-In the original class, replace the type of the coded field with <i>type class</i>.
+4. In the original class, replace the type of the coded field with *type class* .
 Create a new object of this type in the constructor as well as in the field setter.
-Change the field getter so that it calls the <i>type class</i> getter.
+Change the field getter so that it calls the *type class*  getter.

-5.en.
-Replace any mentions of values of the coded type with calls of the relevant <i>type class</i> static methods.
+5. Replace any mentions of values of the coded type with calls of the relevant *type class*  static methods.

-6.en.
-Remove the coded type constants from the original class and make the <i>type class</i> constructor private.
+6. Remove the coded type constants from the original class and make the *type class*  constructor private.